Next Meeting is Wednesday, September 10th, 2008!

-The Wednesday, September 10th, joint meeting of the Santa Clara Valley Repeater Society and the San Jose IBM Amateur Radio Club will hold their meeting 7PM at:
+The Wednesday, March 11th, joint meeting of the Santa Clara Valley Repeater Society and the San Jose IBM Amateur Radio Club will hold their meeting 7PM (Most get there 10 minutes early) at:

 Dues alert.
 If you missed paying, please mail them to the Club PO Box, or bring them to the meeting.